Josette Molland: World War II

 Molland was still attending college and had work creating designs for silk weavers when Germany invaded southern France in 1942, prompting her to join the Resistance.
 Through a connection with a Dutch student, she joined a Resistance group known as the Dutch-Paris network, which was founded by Dutch diplomat Herman Laatsman and France-based industrialist Johan Weidner.
 In this organization she served as a courier and forged official stamps and documents such as laissez-passers to help refugees and Resistance members travel across borders and escape detection by Nazi officials.

 In 1944, a courier was caught with a list of contacts in the network, which officials obtained.
 In March 1944, the Gestapo raided Molland's home and found the stamps she had been using to forge documents.
 She told the agents that she had only been using them for drawing practice, but they arrested her and brought her to a military prison nearby, where she was interrogated and tortured by local Gestapo leader Klaus Barbie, who was searching for more members of the network at that time.
 Mollard was kicked down a flight of stairs during her time at the prison.
 Her mother, who was unaware of Mollard's Resistance activities, attempted unsuccessfully to convince Barbie to free her daughter.

 Mollard was held in Montluc prison for a while, then transferred to Fresnes Prison, where she was interrogated again.
 She was then moved to the Fort de Romainville concentration camp until 11 August 1944, when she was sent to Ravensbrück concentration camp alongside 102 other women.
 During a stop at Neue Bremm, she attempted to escape from the transport, but after her attempt failed she was put in chains on the transport and left without food.
 At Ravensbrück, food was scarce and the prisoners endured many beatings from the guards.
 To survive, she searched for alternative sources of food, which came to include insects and a mole she found frozen in the earth.
 Later, she was moved to another camp at Holleischen, where she and the other women were forced to manufacture munitions.
 She attempted to organize resistance among the prisoners, but the soldiers who ran the camp punished her for this by forcing her to chop wood for hours at a time, with little to no food.
 She described being beaten with a rubber baton for helping a fellow prisoner who had fainted during roll call.
 (Note: Prisoners who fainted during roll call were generally killed by the guards.)

-Ravensbrück was liberated by Soviet Polish forces in May 1945.
+Ravensbrück was liberated by Soviet forces in May 1945.
 The remaining SS officers and camp guards were captured.
 Mollard, describing the experience, said that guards "whose behaviour had been acceptable" were allowed to go free, and those who had been abusive to the prisoners were shot.